michsarg/TileGameServer/README.md

 # cits3002project

+THINGS TO DO:

+    configure delaying start of game until sufficient number of players have joined

 Notes:

 In TCP, the client initiates a connection, and the server listens for and accepts a connection.
 Once connected, data can flow both ways.